(Photo Credit: Pexels)

 These cameras will, and for sure, put a halt to speed demons when they see these brightly painted cameras standing tall, staring into every car that drives past.
 With a colour that stands out, drivers would be able to distinguish these cameras from a distance as they are clearly noticeable.

-As of 14th September 2017, 20 of these cameras are already implemented across 11 locations islandwide to complement the Mobile Speed Cameras that are already implemented.
+As of the time of publishing, there are 29 of these cameras implemented islandwide to complement the Mobile Speed Cameras.

 2. Mobile Speed Camera